 Consider whether your space lends to creativity.

 Your environment has a huge impact on your creativity, and if it’s dusty, cluttered, or dark and depressing, it will affect how well your mind works, how your ideas flow.
 Set up your environment in a way that helps you stay focused.
-Personally, I need quite from talking and music softly streaming Pandora all day (ad free) which keeps me relaxed.
+Make sure you have good lighting and don’t underestimate the power of empty space surrounding your work area.

 Surround yourself in your favorite colors; clear the clutter and organize.
 Include artwork, family photos, those comfortable things you love.
 You’ll be surprised at how creating an environment you’re happy in sparks new ideas.